Community gardens

 Policy consultations

 We are updating the Community Garden Policy.
-As part of this update, we have partnered with Toronto Urban Growers to hold a series of virtual and in-person consultations to get tenant feedback on best practices.
+As part of this update, we partnered with Toronto Urban Growers to hold a series of virtual and in-person consultations in August and September to get tenant feedback on best practices.
+We also ran a survey from September 5 to 18, but it has closed.

-To register for a consultation, you can fill our form out on Cognito or fill out the form embedded below.
+To register for this forum, you can fill out the form on Cognito or fill out the form embedded below.

 Our conservation initiatives